Fisher information analysis on quantum-enhanced parameter estimation in electromagnetically-induced-transparency spectrum with single photons: Absorption spectroscopy scheme

 where

-and parameter $\alpha=2NLg_s^2/\Gamma c$ is the optical depth of medium.
-The first term of Eq.\ref{a_eit} represents the frequency response of the medium and the second term represents the noise due to the coupling of atoms to radiative vacuum.
+and parameter $\alpha=2NLg_s^2/\Gamma c$ is the optical depth of the medium.
+The first term of Eq.\ref{a_eit} represents the frequency response of the medium and the second term represents the noise due to the coupling of atoms to a radiative vacuum.

-In absorption spectroscopy, since the information of phase can't be analyzed, here we only consider the transmission of photons.
+Since the phase information of cannot be analyzed in absorption spectroscopy, here we only consider the transmission of photons.
 To do so, we calculate the ratio between the input and output mean photon number.
-By using Eq.\ref{a_eit}, we have
+From Eq.\ref{a_eit}, we have

-Here we already consider steady-state case of $\omega=0$ in Eq.\ref{T_eit}.
-In FIG.\ref{Fig1} (c) and (d), we based on Eq.\ref{T_eit} to plot the spectrum in the case of a relatively low ($\alpha=4$) and high ($\alpha=40$) optical depth with different coupling strengths.
-For the cases of $\Omega_c=0$ in both figures, since the signal field is considered as a weak field, the population of the atomic ensemble will not be excited to other states that result in the system can be seen as a two-level system.
+Here, we have already considered the steady-state case of $\omega=0$ in Eq.\ref{T_eit}.
+In FIG.\ref{Fig1} (c) and (d), we based on Eq.\ref{T_eit}, show a plot of the spectra in the case of a relatively low ($\alpha=4$) and high ($\alpha=40$) optical depth with different coupling strengths.
+For the cases of $\Omega_c=0$ in both figures, since the signal field is considered as a weak field, the population of the atomic ensemble will not be excited to other states, as a result of which the system can be seen as a two-level system.
 For the cases of $\Omega_c\neq0$, we can observe that the so-call electromagnetically-induced-transparency (EIT) window appears.

-The apparition of the transparency window is due to Fano interference \cite{fano1961effects}, which describes the interference of atomic polarization coherence.
-For the case of a relatively low coupling field, Fano interference becomes stronger and therefore induces a destructive interference of absorption then causes the transparency (EIT region).
+The appearance of the transparency window is due to the Fano interference \cite{fano1961effects}, which describes the interference of the atomic polarization coherence.
+In the case of a relatively low coupling field, the Fano interference becomes stronger, inducing a destructive interference on the absorption that causes the transparency (EIT region).
 In the EIT region, the structure of the spectrum is dominated by transparency.
-When the $\Omega_c$ increases, the interference of atomic coherence becomes weaker, resulting in the system being seen as two absorption resonances, which are defined as the Autler-Townes Splitting (ATS) region.
+When the $\Omega_c$ increases, the interference of the atomic coherence becomes weaker, resulting in the system being seen as having two absorption resonances, which are defined as the Autler-Townes Splitting (ATS) region.